2013 Antarctic OMI and MERRA Ozone

 Daily progression and annual means

 The daily progression through the 2013 ozone hole season of the various ozone statistics, comparing 2013 to the climatology of all other years.
+Also, annual plots of statistics for monthly means.
 Clicking a link will bring up, in a new window, a PDF vector plot or a plain-text ASCII data file that is suitable for input into any program.
 The annual plots show the range of daily values that go into each year's average with gray shading.

 ozone hole area